go-gorm/gorm/README.md

 * GORM Guides [http://gorm.io](http://gorm.io)

+## Users
+- [ginbro](https://github.com/dejavuzhou/ginbro):A scaffold powered by GORM to easily generate a RESTful APIs app from a MySQL database's schema.

 ## Contributing

 [You can help to deliver a better GORM, check out things you can do](http://gorm.io/contribute.html)